shivani15/Job-Portal/README.md

 ## Setup

 * cd in the root directory
-* Run the following command to build the docker for Application and Databade(postgres)
+* Run the following command to build the docker image for Application and Databade(postgres)
     ```
     make build
     ```
   This will setup the docker with all the dependencies for running the service.
-* Run the following command to load the inital data in the database##
+* Run the following command to create the db schema and load the inital data in the database
     ```
     make bootstrap-data
     ```